yeehanchung/yeehanchung/README.md

 ### 3 things about me

-- I love dogs and cats, and I had a Siamese cat that I still miss until today.
+- I love dogs and cats, and I had a cute Siamese cat.
-- I am very friendly 😊.
+- I am a friendly person 😊.
 - I was a hardcore gamer, and played a lot of games in the past.
 Here is my [Steam profile](https://steamcommunity.com/profiles/76561198068565447).

 ### Internet Profile 🌐